DoD-Platform-One/gitlab/chart/doc/installation/secrets.md

 This secret is referenced by the `global.incomingEmail.authToken` setting.

-### GitLab service desk email auth token
+### GitLab Service Desk email auth token

-When service desk email is configured to use webhook delivery method, there should be a shared secret between mail_room service and webservice.
+When Service Desk email is configured to use webhook delivery method, there should be a shared secret between mail_room service and webservice.
 This must have a length of 32 characters and base64-encoded.
 Replace `<name>` with the name of the release.